 This section relates to annual submission of information for groups, ring fenced–funds, matching adjustment portfolios and remaining part.

-The template SR.26.01 has to be filled in for each ring–fenced fund (RFF), each matching adjustment portfolio (MAP) and for the remaining part.
-However, where a RFF/MAP includes a MAP/RFF embedded, the fund should be treated as different funds.
+The template S.26.01 has to be filled in for each ring–fenced fund (RFF), each matching adjustment portfolio (MAP) and for the remaining part.
+However, where an RFF/MAP includes a MAP/RFF embedded, the fund should be treated as different funds.
 This template shall be reported for all sub–funds of a material RFF/MAP as identified in the second table of S.01.03.

-Template SR.26.01 is only applicable in relation to RFF/MAP from undertakings consolidated according to Article 335, paragraph 1, (a), (b) and (c) of Delegated Regulation (EU) 2015/35, when method 1 (Accounting consolidation–based method) is used, either exclusively or in combination with method 2 (Deduction and aggregation method).
+Template S.26.01 is only applicable in relation to RFF/MAP from undertakings consolidated according to Article 335, paragraph 1, (a), (b) and (c) of Delegated Regulation (EU) 2015/35, when method 1 (Accounting consolidation–based method) is used, either exclusively or in combination with method 2 (Deduction and aggregation method).

 Amounts before and after shock shall be filled in with the amount of assets and liabilities sensitive to that shock.
 For the liabilities the assessment shall be done at the most granular level available between contract and homogeneous risk group.
 This means that if a contract/HRG is sensitive to a shock the amount of liabilities associated to that contract/HRG shall be reported as amount sensitive to that shock.